silvio-sjsj/computational_physics/ch2_python_programming_for_physicists/README.md

 - `exrc_2-4_relat_t.py`: **solved** Exercise 2.4 from the book: Spaceship travelling to a planet.
 Computes the relativistic time and the proper time for a spaceship travelling with velocity that is some fraction from the speed of light to a planet that is x light years away from the Earth.

 - `exrc_2-5_quantum_pot_step.py`: **solved** Exercise 2.5 from the book: Quantum potential steps with improvements.
 Calculates reflection and transmition probabilities for a particle of mass m entering a potential step of height V with energy E > V. All parameters are given by the user either through command line or by running the program.

+- `exrc_2-6_planetary_orbits.py`: **solved** Exercise 2.6 from the book: "Planetary Orbits" with improvements.
+It calculates the aphelion distance and velocity at the aphelion, along with the body's orbital period in years and its orbital eccentricity, given its perihelion distance and velocity at the perihelion.